Austin

 El Meson

 The Sunday brunch at El Meson on South Lamar is extensive and impressive.
-This isn’t cheesy Tex-Mex, it’s food from the interior of Mexico.
+This isn’t Tex-Mex, it’s food from the interior of Mexico.
 Load up on all-you-can-eat handmade tortillas and tamales, ceviche, pozole, carne guisado, chicken mole, cochinita pibil and more — or if you must, eggs, pancakes and French toast.
 Try to arrive early, while the food is fresh, hot and plentiful.

 Maudie’s Tex-Mex